International Politics of East Asia

-The course aims to provide students with both a detailed knowledge of the specific
+The module aims to provide students with both a detailed knowledge of the specific

 region/country as well as insights into the thematic political issues.
-At the end of the course students should be able to demonstrate that they:
+At the end of the module students should be able to demonstrate that they:

 - can understand the major forces in the international relations of Asia from C19th to the present.

 - can analyse the points of conflict and cooperation in the region and the key outside actors.